Orson Welles: Radio (1942–1943)

-Welles returned to the United States August 22, 1942, after more than six months in South America.
+Welles returned to the US on August 22, 1942, after more than six months in South America.
 A week after his return he produced and emceed the first two hours of a seven-hour coast-to-coast War Bond drive broadcast titled I Pledge America.
-Airing August 29, 1942, on the Blue Network, the program was presented in cooperation with the United States Department of the Treasury, Western Union (which wired bond subscriptions free of charge) and the American Women's Voluntary Services.
+Airing August 29, 1942, on the Blue Network, the program was presented in cooperation with the United States Department of the Treasury, Western Union and the American Women's Voluntary Services.
 Featuring 21 dance bands and a score of stage and screen and radio stars, the broadcast raised more than $10 million—more than $146 million today—for the war effort.

 On October 12, 1942, Cavalcade of America presented Welles's radio play, Admiral of the Ocean Sea, an entertaining and factual look at the legend of Christopher Columbus.
 "It belongs to a period when hemispheric unity was a crucial matter and many programs were being devoted to the common heritage of the Americas," wrote broadcasting historian Erik Barnouw.
 "Many such programs were being translated into Spanish and Portuguese and broadcast to Latin America, to counteract many years of successful Axis propaganda to that area.
 The Axis, trying to stir Latin America against Anglo-America, had constantly emphasized the differences between the two.
 It became the job of American radio to emphasize their common experience and essential unity."

 Admiral of the Ocean Sea, also known as Columbus Day, begins with the words, "Hello Americans"—the title Welles would choose for his own series five weeks later.

 Hello Americans, a CBS Radio series broadcast November 15, 1942 – January 31, 1943, was produced, directed and hosted by Welles under the auspices of the Office of the Coordinator for Inter-American Affairs.
 The 30-minute weekly program promoted inter-American understanding and friendship, drawing upon the research amassed for the ill-fated film, It's All True.
 The series was produced concurrently with Welles's other CBS series, Ceiling Unlimited (November 9, 1942 – February 1, 1943), sponsored by the Lockheed-Vega Corporation.
 The program was conceived to glorify the aviation industry and dramatize its role in World War II.
 Welles's shows were regarded as significant contributions to the war effort.

 Throughout the war Welles worked on patriotic radio programs including Command Performance, G.I.
 Journal, Mail Call, Nazi Eyes on Canada, Stage Door Canteen and Treasury Star Parade.